lucaferranti/xiangqiground/README.md

 ## Acknowledgement

-Xiangqiground is a fork of [chessground](https://github.com/lichess-org/chessground) adapted to xiangqi.
+Xiangqiground is a rewrite of [chessground](https://github.com/lichess-org/chessground) adapted to xiangqi.
 This work would not have been possible without the amazing work from the lichess team.
+On the other hand, most bugs are probably my own.

 The pieces design used in the demo is from wikimedia.